-Figure 1.
-Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2021
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2022 Figure 1.

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
-See "Use of Median Values for Comparison Group" for how median values are determined.
+See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Fall Enrollment survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2023, Fall Enrollment survey component.

 Figure 2.
-Total unduplicated headcount, full- and part-time undergraduate headcount, 12-month FTE enrollment (2020-21), and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2021)
+Total 12-month enrollment, full-time and part-time 12month enrollment, 12-month FTE enrollment (2021-22), and total fall enrollment, full-time and part-time fall enrollment (Fall 2022)